cultural-impact-of-warfare

 Rituals to Invoke Protection and Victory

-Before a war party departed, the tohunga performed a series of sacred rites.
-One critical ceremony was the whakatū waewae (literally “setting of the feet”), which ensured that the warriors would walk without misstep and that their weapons would strike true.
-The tohunga would also conduct a tōhi ritual, asperging (sprinkling) warriors with consecrated water to remove any lingering noa (ordinary state) and invest them with tapu, making them formidable in combat.
-During the campaign, the tohunga might fast and remain isolated, chanting karakia to maintain the spiritual momentum of the war party.
-If a battle was lost, it was often attributed to a failure in the tohunga’s ritual observances rather than to enemy tactics.
+Before a war party departed, the tohunga performed a series of sacred rites designed to align the warriors with protective ancestral forces.
+One critical ceremony was the whakatū waewae (literally “setting of the feet”), which ensured that the warriors would walk without misstep, that their weapons would strike true, and that the path ahead would be free of hidden dangers.
+The tohunga would also conduct a tōhi ritual, asperging (sprinkling) warriors with consecrated water to remove any lingering noa (ordinary, non-sacred state) and invest them with intensified tapu, making them formidable in combat.
+During the campaign, the tohunga might fast, remain isolated from the main body of warriors, and spend long hours chanting karakia to maintain the spiritual momentum of the war party.
+If a battle was lost, it was often attributed to a failure in the tohunga’s ritual observances or a mistake in his karakia rather than to superior enemy tactics.
+This placed an immense burden of responsibility on the tohunga’s shoulders, but it also gave the warriors confidence that their spiritual defences were as strong as their physical ones.

 “The tohunga was the anchor of the war party.
-Without his karakia, the warriors felt they fought alone against both man and spirit.” – paraphrased from traditional Māori accounts recorded in early ethnographies.
+Without his karakia, the warriors felt they fought alone against both man and spirit.” – Paraphrased from traditional Māori accounts recorded in early ethnographies by Elsdon Best and other colonial-era scholars.

 The Rangatira: Chief as Spiritual Leader and Tactician